nateclos/DCEMonitor/README.md

 # DCEMonitor
-Application to monitor high PDU readings.
+Application to monitor Power Distribution Units (PDUs) power usage, as well as other general statistics.